Anthony Rizzo Player Props: Yankees vs. Angels

-After hitting .324 with two doubles, three home runs, two walks and five RBI in his past 10 games, Anthony Rizzo and the New York Yankees take on the Los Angeles Angels (who will hand the ball to Griffin Canning) at 7:05 PM ET on Wednesday.
+After hitting .351 with two doubles, three home runs, two walks and five RBI in his past 10 games, Anthony Rizzo and the New York Yankees face the Los Angeles Angels (who will hand the ball to Patrick Sandoval) at 4:05 PM ET on Thursday.

-In his most recent appearance, he went 1-for-4 with a double against the Angels.
+In his last game he had a one-hit performance (1-for-3) against the Angels.

 Anthony Rizzo Game Info & Props vs. the Angels